Prospecting That Gets Results

 Creating a Pipeline

-Prospecting for leads is the first step of your sales process.
+Prospecting for leads is the first step in your sales process.
 A sales pipeline is shaped more like a funnel than a pipe: it's widest at the beginning of the sales process when you first start contacting leads and then narrows down as potential customers drop out of the running in every stage of the process.
 So if you don't keep your prospecting activities on the high side, then by the end of the process you'll be awfully short of potential sales.

 Because you've got to reach out to so many leads just to keep your sales flowing, efficiency and using your time wisely are more important when prospecting than in any other stage of the sales cycle.
 That means ruthlessly trimming out any activity that isn't getting results.
 If you spend hours printing up flyers and sticking them on car windshields and never get a single response, then that particular activity is worthless—spend your valuable time pursuing an approach that repays you with results.